When Access Disappears

 “No.”

 The word hit harder than expected.
-She pressed her thumb against the seam of the seat belt.
-It was a habit—automatic.
+She pressed her thumb against the seam of the seatbelt.

-“Julian,” she said, I could see the question forming in her face before the words reached me.
+“Julian,” she said, the question forming in her eyes before the words reached me.

-“What’s the difference between peripheral neuropathy and what they’re calling length-dependent sensorimotor polyneuropathy?”
+“What’s the difference between peripheral neuropathy and length-dependent sensorimotor polyneuropathy?”

-There was a quiet uncertainty in her voice, as if she was trying to make sense of something that didn’t quite fit.
+There was quiet uncertainty in her voice, as though she was trying to make sense of something that didn’t quite fit.
 Had they gotten it wrong?
-I told her the two are closely related—peripheral neuropathy is a broad term for damage to the nerves outside the brain and spinal cord, while length-dependent sensorimotor polyneuropathy describes a more specific pattern.
+I explained that the two were closely related—peripheral neuropathy is a broad term for damage to nerves outside the brain and spinal cord, while length-dependent sensorimotor polyneuropathy describes a specific pattern.

-It tends to affect the longest nerves first, often starting in the feet and moving upward, involving both sensation and movement.
-So no, they hadn’t necessarily made a mistake—the newer term just offers a little more detail.
-Still, I understood how that detail could feel like a new kind of uncertainty.
+It affects the longest nerves first, often starting in the feet and moving upward, involving both sensation and movement.
+No, they hadn’t made a mistake; the new term just offered more detail.
+But I understood how that detail could create a new kind of uncertainty.

-“What about impact?”
-The last word she spoke hung there—long term—and I felt its weight settle in the space between us.
-I glanced over, unsure how much to say.
+“What about the impact?”
+Her voice trembled on the last word—long term—and I felt its weight settle between us.
+I glanced at her, unsure how much to say.

 “Or write,” she said.